dionys93/ety-dictionary/toolkit/README.md

 ```

 ### `etym-cognates <query>`
 Searches the entire dictionary for all Inglisce words whose ancestry contains the given root or phrase.
-Unlike other lookup functions, this intentionally searches across all files rather than filtering to an exact word match.
+Unlike other lookup functions, this intentionally searches across all files rather than filtering to an exact word match — its purpose is to surface the full cognate family of a historical root.

-### `etym-export <word>`
-Emits the full parsed JSONL for a word as a JSON array, filtered to matching stanzas.
-Suitable for API consumption or piping into `jq`.

 ### `etym-cat <word>`
 Prints the raw content of a word's `.txt` file broken into numbered stanzas.
-Useful for manual auditing.
+Useful for manual auditing and verifying stanza structure before running lint.

 ### `etym-find <query>`
 Recursive grep across the entire dictionary.
 Accepts words, phrases, or language tags like `[OE]`.